21 Types of Bosses

 8. The God Boss

 The god boss, a true megalomaniac, is about power.
 You’ll notice the engraved gold plate on his office door, desk, and chair proclaiming his rank.
 He might take outrageous liberties like having an employee clean out his car.
 When you question him, he’ll just point to the gold plates.
 Rest assured that his cloak of power hides great incompetence.
 How to get along with a god boss?
-Humour him.
+Humor him.
 Follow his rules, and create the illusion you’re doing things his way.
 Remember, he’ll never control your mind.

 9. The Teflon Boss